mpai000/websec_week9/README.md

 ## Issues encountered

+While creating the firewall, I initially kept getting errors.
+However the way to fix this was by
+'''
+git auth login
+'''
+to get the correct authorization needed.

 The first time I deployed my honeypot, no attackes were observed, ad I couldn't run the nmap command successfully on my terminal.
 I'm not sure as to why that occurred.
 However, wehn I deleted my VM's and basically ran through the step again to set it up, it worked properly.